flame-engine/flame/packages/flame_audio/README.md

 ---

-This package makes it easy to add audio capabilities to your games, integrating [Audioplayers](https://github.com/luanpotter/audioplayers) features seamless into your Flame game code.
+This package makes it easy to add audio capabilities to your games, integrating [Audioplayers](https://github.com/bluefireteam/audioplayers) features seamless into your Flame game code.

 Add this as a dependency alongside Flame v1 to your game if you want to play background music, ambient sounds, sound effects, etc.

-# Credits

-- The [Flame Engine team](https://github.com/orgs/flame-engine/people), who is continuously working on maintaining and improving Flame.
-- [luanpotter's audioplayers](https://github.com/luanpotter/audioplayer) lib, which was originally a fork from [rxlabz's audioplayer](https://github.com/rxlabz/audioplayer).